Alberta Carolyn (Franklin) Bailey

 Later, after returning to Oregon, she lived in Bates, living mostly in a tent and in logging camps.
 She returned to Baker in 1936 or 1937.
 She attended Baker Schools and graduated from Baker High School in 1949.

 Shortly thereafter, she went to work for Pioneer Federal Savings and Loans as a teller.
-She eventually became a corporate secretary and retired in 1982 as Assistant to the President.
-The bank had assets of under a million dollars when she started.
-They had grown to over a hundred million by the time she retired.
+She eventually became a corporate secretary and retired in 1982 as assistant to the president.
+The bank had assets of under a $1,000,000 when she started.
+They had grown to over a $100,000,000 by the time she retired.

 She met the love of her life, Joe Bailey, at a party and knew from the moment she set eyes on him that he was the one for her and that she would marry him.
 They were married July 26, 1953.